Brythonic Kings, Welsh Princes, and UK politicians.

 The medieval Kingdom of Gwynedd's regions today are a part of the counties Gwynedd and Anglesey.
 In these modern times, the counties have produced leaders for the political cabinet representing the United Kingdom, as well as senior serving MPs.
 For instance, Robert Vaughan, 2nd Baronet of Nannau, Vaughan served 44 years successively in the British parliament, however, he was forced to retire in 1836.
 William Bulkeley-Hughes, the 1st baronet of Plas Coch, Anglesey was an MP until he died in 1882 at 85 years old as 'father of the house'.
 There was also, Sir Robert Williams 9th baronet of Penrhyn, both MPs from Anglesey held their seats for almost 40 years intermittently.
 Then a century ago, in the town of Llanystumdwy near Criccieth in Gwynedd came an MP who served for 55 years, he was also Prime Minister of the United Kingdom between 1916 and 1922.
 It was David Lloyd-George who became the father of the house and also gained the royal family titles of Earl Lloyd-George of Dwyfor and Viscount Gwynedd.
 Lloyd-George as Prime minister changed the geographical boundaries of the Kingdom of Great Britain and Ireland (1801-1922) by partitioning Ireland and creating the country of the United Kingdom & Northern Ireland, which we still see today.
 An example of this generation is Lord Dafydd Wigley of Caernarfon.
 He was an MP and former member of the Welsh Assembly (Senedd) for 29 years.
 Wigley is an honorary president of his political party, Plaid Cymru.
 In 2011, Wigley was appointed a royal title of a lifetime peerage by Queen Elizabeth II as Baron Wigley, PC (Privy Council) in the House of Lords in London, United Kingdom.
 In these cases, if they weren't already titular royals, then through their accomplishments they were elevated to the stature of a royal, e.g. Baron etc. The higher regarded titles of Prince of King are solely reserved for direct descendants of the British royal family.
 However, most politicians are not royalty and they do not need a title to compete in politics.

 Today's politicians are leaders in their own right, and their ascension to power is from a political voting system, this is unlike the medieval dynasties who fought through warfare to control Kingdoms.
 The medieval supreme ruling families as monarchs in Britain were replaced as leaders by politicians who aren't necessarily lineally descended family members, but they are competitive individuals from different boroughs throughout United Kingdom.
-Although there is still a royal family, the monarchy of the United Kingdom, it now only exists symbolically and ceremonially and does not have any official powers in government today, but they have the final say in who controls government.
+Although there is still a royal family, the monarchy of the United Kingdom now only exists symbolically and ceremonially and does not have any official powers in government today, but they have the final say in who controls government.
 Today, the British government's controlling powers are reserved for the politicians.
 This has been the system in place in the UK and has been since Britain became a constitutional monarchy in 1689.
-To conclude, in today's Britain, the politicians are emulating a once-powerful land of leaders as Kings and Princes.
+To conclude, in today's Britain, the politicians are emulating a once-powerful land of leaders as kings and princes.

 Comments